The UK travel rules are changing again - KESQ

 “There will be hassle, there will be delays, because the priority has got to be to keep the country safe and stop the virus coming back in.”

-On July 5, Johnson announced that the current rules around social distancing are to be lifted on July 19, while wearing face masks will become voluntary in all settings.
+Previous rules around social distancing in England were lifted on July 19, while wearing face masks is now voluntary in all settings.

 What are the green list countries?